If you’re a small business owner you know how important it is to have a professionally-designed website if you want to succeed.

 2. About Page

-About page is the place where you can tell your story and also differentiate yourself from your competitors.
+The about page is the place where you can tell your story and also differentiate yourself from your competitors.
 Take a look at this post from Neil Patel to see how to leverage your brand’s story to drive sales.

 About page gives you a chance to convince your potential customers why they should work with you and why they can trust you.